Legionnaire (film)

-Legionnaire is a 1998 American drama war film directed by Peter MacDonald and starring Jean-Claude Van Damme as a 1920s boxer who wins a fight after he was hired by gangsters to lose it and then flees to join the French Foreign Legion.
-The cast includes Adewale Akinnuoye-Agbaje, Daniel Caltagirone, Nicholas Farrell, and Steven Berkoff.
+Legionnaire is a 1998 American drama war film directed by Peter MacDonald and starring Jean-Claude Van Damme as Alain Lefèvre, a 1920s boxer who wins a fight after he was hired by gangsters to lose it and then flees to join the French Foreign Legion.
+The cast includes Adewale Akinnuoye-Agbaje, Daniel Caltagirone, Ana Sofrenović, Nicholas Farrell and Steven Berkoff.
 The film was filmed in Morocco at Tangier and Ouarzazate.

 Plot

-Alain Lefèvre (Jean-Claude Van Damme) is a French boxer in 1925 in Marseille, France.
-His brother has asked for him to throw a fight so that both can live on the money.
-Lucien Galgani (Jim Carter), the mobster who forced him to do so, requests him to do it in the second round.
-Galgani's girlfriend, Katrina (Ana Sofrenović), is Alain's ex-fiancée.
+Alain Lefèvre is a French boxer in 1925 in Marseille, France.
+His brother Maxim has asked for him to throw a fight so that both can live on the money.
+Lucien Galgani, the mobster who forced him to do so, requests him to do it in the second round.
+Galgani's girlfriend, Katrina, is Alain's ex-fiancée.
 He had left her standing at the altar, but Katrina forgives Alain, and the two hatch a plan to run off to America together.

-Alain does not take a dive in the fight and instead defeats his opponent.
-Just as the escape plan is about to succeed, Alain's brother is killed, and Katrina is captured by Galgani's men.
-Alain shoots and kills Galgani's brother.
-Desperately needing a new escape plan, he signs up for the French Foreign Legion and is shipped to North Africa to help defend France against a native Berber resistance of Rif warriors, who are led by Abd el-Krim.
+Alain does not take a dive in the fight and instead defeats his opponent Julot Gaultier.
+Just as the escape plan is about to succeed, Maxim is killed, and Katrina is captured by Galgani's men.
+Alain shoots and kills Galgani's brother Rene.
+Desperately needing a new escape plan, he signs up for the French Foreign Legion and is shipped to North Africa to help defend France against a native Berber resistance of Rif warriors, who are led by Kamel Krifa as Abd el-Krim.

-Along the way, Alain meets some new friends, including Luther, an African-American who has fled injustice in the Southern United States since he felt that he would be well treated by returning to Africa; Mackintosh, a former British Army major who was dishonorably discharged because a gambling problem caused him to pass bad checks; and Guido, a naive Italian boy who wishes to impress his fiancée back home by returning as a hero.
+Along the way, Alain meets some new friends, including Luther Williams, an African-American who has fled injustice in the Southern United States since he felt that he would be well treated by returning to Africa; Mackintosh, a former British Army major who was dishonorably discharged because a gambling problem caused him to pass bad checks; and Guido Rosetti, a naive Italian boy who wishes to impress Anna, his fiancée back home, by returning as a hero.
 Alain realises that the only real way to escape from the Legion is to survive the term of service but that it is outnumbered by the rebels.

 After marching for days, the troops arrive at a small pond, but before getting their full share of water, they are ambushed and shot down by the Berbers.
 Among the dead is Guido.
 After leaving, the survivors, including Alain, go to the Legion's fort.